nspcc-dev/neo-go/docs/node-configuration.md

 - `MaxWebSocketFeeds` -- the maximum simultaneous event subscriptions number for a single client (16 by default).
 Attemps to create additional subscriptions will lead to error.
+- `MempoolSubscriptionsEnabled` - denotes whether JSON-RPC websocket subscription for mempool events is enabled.
+If not set, a call to `subscribe` JSON-RPC handler with `mempool_event` argument will return an error.
+Defaults to false, to avoid running the subscriptions dispatcher, as it can noticeably affect the node's performance.
+It is not recommended to enable this extension on consensus nodes.
 - `SessionEnabled` denotes whether session-based iterator JSON-RPC API is enabled.
   If true, then all iterators got from `invoke*` calls will be stored as sessions on the server side available for further traverse. `traverseiterator` and